-- 11 The public authority shall examine at least once in each legislative term to what extent the economic activity complies with the legal conditions and requirements set out in regulation number 10. - As a shareholder, the public authority defines the object of the enterprise or the corporate purpose as the first strategic orientation and derived from the superordinate strategic objectives of the public authority with regard to the public mandate of the enterprise in its statutes.
-The object of the enterprise or the corporate purpose can only be changed with the approval of the shareholders. - As a shareholder, the public authority shall derive owner/shareholder objectives for the respective enterprise (so-called objective system for the enterprise) from the overarching objectives of the public authority, the resolutions of the politically responsible body of the public authority and taking into account the relevant stakeholder interests.
-The owner/shareholder objectives shall illustrate the important public interest required by law with performance/impact objectives and financial objectives, taking into account sustainability objectives.
-The owner/shareholder objectives are reflected in the object of the enterprise or the corporate purpose. - The authorised representatives of the public authority in the corporate bodies shall work towards ensuring that the management body develops the corporate strategy on the basis of the owner/shareholder objectives, coordinate it with the supervisory body and, on recommendation of the supervisory body, have it adopted at the shareholders' meeting.
+- 11 The public authority shall examine at appropriate intervals to what extent the economic activity complies with the legal conditions and requirements. - As a shareholder, the public authority defines the object of the enterprise or the corporate purpose as the first strategic orientation and derived from the superordinate strategic objectives of the public authority with regard to the public mandate of the enterprise in its statutes.
+The object of the enterprise or the corporate purpose can only be changed with the approval of the shareholders. - As a shareholder, the public authority shall derive the objectives it pursues with regard to the respective enterprise (so-called objective system for the enterprise) from the overarching objectives of the public authority, the resolutions of the politically responsible body of the public authority and taking into account the relevant stakeholder interests.
+In these objectives of the public authority related to the respective enterprise, the legally prescribed important public interest shall be illustrated with performance/impact objectives and financial objectives including sustainability objectives.
+The objectives of the shareholders are reflected in the object of the enterprise or the corporate purpose. - The authorised representatives of the public authority in the corporate bodies shall work towards ensuring that the management body develops the corporate strategy on the basis of the shareholder objectives, coordinate it with the supervisory body and, on recommendation of the supervisory body, have it adopted at the shareholders' meeting.
+Aspects of sustainable development shall be taken into account in the formulation of the strategy.
 The management body shall regularly discuss the state of strategy implementation with the supervisory body.
 Medium-term financing and investment plans shall be drawn up on the basis of the corporate strategy.
-The management body shall draw up a business plan for each financial year, including a performance plan, investment plan, finance plan and staffing plan, and shall have it adopted at the shareholders' meeting upon the recommendation of the supervisory body.
+The management body shall draw up a business plan for each financial year, including a performance plan, investment plan, finance plan, staffing plan and risk assessments and shall have it adopted at the shareholders' meeting upon the recommendation of the supervisory body.